-In 1980, he won the lead role in the Canadian movie Gas, co-starring Susan Anspach and Donald Sutherland and he was one of the first veejays to appear on Nickelodeon's music video series, Pop Clips.
-That 1981 program would go on to provide the genesis of MTV.
+In 1980, he won the lead role in the Canadian movie Gas, co-starring Susan Anspach and Donald Sutherland.
+He was one of the first veejays to appear on Nickelodeon's music video series, Pop Clips, a show that would go on to provide the genesis of MTV.
 By 1982, Mandel had moved to the cast of the award-winning NBC series St. Elsewhere, where he spent six seasons as Dr. Wayne Fiscus.

 Mandel also did a bit of voice-over work!
 He played the adorable mogwai Gizmo in the 1984 hit Gremlins and its 1990 sequel Gremlins 2: The New Batch.
 He was aslo the voice of Bunsen Honeydew, Animal and Skeeter for the first two seasons of Muppet Babies.
 But his most popular role would undoubtedly be Bobby from the Emmy-nominated animated series Bobby's World, which Mandel created and executive produced.

 Fastforward to 2008, and Howie finds himself at the helm of NBC's phenomenon Deal or No Deal (he also hosted the nationally-syndicated version of the show in Canada).
 He also hosted his own hidden camera show, Howie Do It, based on his signature bits from The Tonight Show with Jay Leno.
 He also joined the panel of judges for NBC's America's Got Talent, replacing David Hasselhoff, in the fifth season of the reality talent contest.

 He met his wife Terry in high school, and they've been together since 1980.
 They have three children: daughters Jackie (b.
 1984) and Riley (b.
 1992), and son Alex (b.
 1989).